WCS19/Discord-Bots/README.md

 ## Overview of Bots

 - **Initial Test Bot**: A basic bot setup to test server connection and command message parsing.
-- **Multi-Function Bot**: A versatile bot integrating various features for server management, user engagement, and more.
+- **Multi-Function Bot**: This bot enhances server interaction through a suite of focused features, including current weather reports via the OpenWeatherMap API, interactive polls for community decisions, and  welcome messages for new members.
 - **Reminder Bot**: Capable or creating, deleting, and storing scheduled reminders each with unique IDs for logging and reminder storage management.
 - **Music-Test Bot**: An experimental bot designed to test music playback features within Discord.
 - **Music-YouTube Bot**: Streams music from YouTube to Discord voice channels.